bharadwaj-raju/TextSuggest/README.md

 - `--font "Font"`

 Specify font to use in menu.
-Font name *must* be double-quoted.
 Format: `FontName (Weight (optional) FontSize)`.
-Example: `--font "Monaco Bold 10"` or `Monaco 10`
+Example: `--font Monaco Bold 10` or `--font Monaco 10`

 - `--plainrofi`

 Read Rofi settings from `~/.Xresources` (see Rofi documentation) or default.

+- `--word "Word"`

+Give suggestions for "Word" specified.
+Ignored if `--noselect`.

+- `--nohistory`

+Disable the history of frequently-used words (stored in `~/.config/textsuggest/history.txt`)

+- `--language`

+Manually set language, in case script fails to auto-detect from keyboard layout.

 # Custom words

 Simply add them to a `~/.Custom_Words.txt` file.
-The `Extra_Words.txt` file included already has a few jargon, abbreviations and words (total 1653 by default) not included in the EOWL.
+The `Extra_Words.txt` file included already has a few jargon, abbreviations and words (total 1653) not included in the EOWL.

 You can also define expansions, in `~/.Custom_Words.txt`.
 An entry for an expansion in the `~/.Custom_Words.txt` looks like: